Jenny Lindfors

 Jenny Lindfors, also known as the stage name Sailing Stones, is an Irish-Swedish singer-songwriter, vocalist, musician and composer.
 Under her own name she has released a solo album, When The Night Time Comes (2008) on Flock Music/ PIAS.

 She now self-produces her music under the moniker Sailing Stones and has released two singles, "The Blazing Sun" (2017) and "Telescopes" (2017), and an EP, "She's A Rose" (2018).
 "Telescopes" and "Into Space" (taken from the EP) have received repeated airplay on BBC Radio 6 Music.

+The debut Sailing Stones album "Polymnia" was released in 2020, receiving regular airplay on 6Music and BBC Radio London.
+It received positive reviews and was described as "a contemporary classic" by Berlin-based magazine NBHAP.